How to find personal identity information like marriages, probates, coroners' inquests, and other records to help trace your family history.

 The clearest indication that a coroner’s inquest was held into a death is the comment “Verdict by Jury” or “Coroner’s Verdict” on a death certificate.
 Death records are held by the Central Registry of Births, Deaths and Marriages of the Department of Internal Affairs.
 Death certificates may be obtained, at a cost, from that institution.

-All coroners’ inquest reports 1844 - 2000 are indexed by the person's name on Archway, and the Archway lists of those from 1844-1975 also include the name of the place the inquest took place.
+All coroners’ inquest reports 1844 - 2000 are indexed by the person's name on Collections search, and the lists of those from 1844-1975 also include the name of the place the inquest took place.

 The indexes and registers described hereafter are thus not as crucial a search tool as they used to be, but are valuable for searches when a person's name is unknown or misspelled, or if you are interested in topics such as mortality patterns, disasters, epidemics etc.